Best Morningstar Alternatives

 Free tier; Plus from $19.95/month

 TIKR Terminal brings institutional-quality financial data to retail investors at a fraction of the cost.
-It provides up to 10 years of detailed financial statements, analyst estimates, and valuation multiples for over 100,000 stocks globally.
-The interface is modeled after professional Bloomberg-style terminals, making it one of the closest alternatives to Morningstar for serious fundamental analysis.
+It provides up to 10 years of detailed financial statements, analyst estimates, and valuation multiples for over 100,000 stocks globally, with consensus tracking built directly into the platform.
+The interface is modeled after professional Bloomberg-style terminals, making it one of the closest alternatives to Morningstar for serious fundamental analysis, and its global coverage extends well beyond what many US-centric competitors offer.
+A free tier is available, though it comes with significant data limitations, while the Plus plan starts at just $19.95/month for full access to the historical statements and estimates.
+The main tradeoff is usability: the Bloomberg-style, data-dense interface carries a steeper learning curve than simpler, more visual platforms, so it suits investors who want to build their own models more than those who want an at-a-glance summary.

 Pros